agungTuanany/Javascript-data-structure-and-algorithm/chapter-3-data-structures-introduction/README.md

 You can see above, some of other languages that we can use in this course and whether they have them available.
-We see that Java has ArrayList, Linkedlist, Stacks, PriorityQueue, and many other types.
+We see that Java has ArrayList, Linkedlist, Stacks, Priority-Queue, and many other types.
 Now doesn't that mean that if we're using JavaScript we can only use Arrays and Object?
 Well no, not really although these languages come with data structure built in.
 We can also built our own, and most languages have enough data structures and data-types or us to build and create our own data structures.